ghi-electronics/Documentation/software/tinyclr/tutorials/usb.md

 kb.Release(Key.LeftShift);// release shift
 ```

-### CDC & WinUSB
+### PC Data Transfer
-These two modes are used to transfer data between a SITCore device and a PC.
-See [USB CDC & WinUSB](usb-cdc-winusb.md) for details.
+This feature is used to transfer data between a SITCore device and a PC.
+See [PC Data Transfer](usb-pc-transfer.md) for details.

 ### USB Raw
 For advanced users, virtually any type of USB device can be created using USB Raw.
 The USB mouse driver inside [GHIElectronics.TinyCLR.Devices.UsbClient](https://github.com/ghi-electronics/TinyCLR-Libraries) is a good example of how this can be achieved.